 Technology can transform how and what businesses do, not only opening up new opportunities but also creating new threats.
 Challengers are rapidly attacking more established and complex organisations, offering wider and easier access to products and services.
-For example, advances in technology, such as electric and autonomous vehicles, and connected homes will fundamentally change the nature of insurance.
+For example, technology adoption of connected cars and in connected homes is fundamentally changing the nature of personal lines insurances.

 Accelerating advances or developments for which the Group is not prepared would place the businesses at a competitive disadvantage.
-The Group routinely monitors developments to ensure that the businesses remain informed, embrace innovation and change, and stay flexible to adapt their business models as appropriate.
+To stay relevant, the Group routinely monitors developments to ensure that the businesses remain informed, embraces innovation and change, and stays flexible to adapt our business models as appropriate.